Privacy Policy

 We usually collect information directly from our members, but will sometimes collect information, pursuant to its requirements and its legal obligations, from the following other parties:

-If we collect information about a member from a third party, we will take steps to notify the member about the purposes of the collection of information, and the existence of this privacy policy and any associated rights that the member has.
+If we collect information about a member from a third party, we will take steps to notify the member about the purposes of the collection of information, and the existence of this Privacy Policy and any associated rights of the member.

 Personal information